rctcwyvrn/terrarium/readme.md

 # Terrarium

-A dumb little compiler project, a collection of cute flowers
+A dumb little compiler project, a collection of cute flowers and trees

 ### What?
-It's a compiler from a subset of ocaml to ocaml lambda IR and riscv and maybe some other things
+It's a compiler from a subset of ocaml to riscv

 ### General mindset